guillermo-navas-palencia/cprior/doc/source/getting_started.rst

 Install release
 """""""""""""""

-You can download the latest release for your OS and install using
+For Linux x86_64 platform, download the latest release from https://github.com/guillermo-navas-palencia/cprior/releases and install using

 .. code-block:: bash